Introduction to RCU

 - The classic PDF revision of

-PDCS'98 paper on DYNIX/ptx's RCU implementation.
+PDCS'98 paper on DYNIX/ptx's RCU implementation

 - Using Promela and Spin

-to verify parallel algorithms at Linux Weekly News.
+to verify parallel algorithms at Linux Weekly News

 Includes description of QRCU implementation.